mindfactory-dev/Svgicons/docs/icon-sets.md

 *https://fonts.google.com/icons (0.14.13) [ js ]*

 Google does not currently maintain any npm package past v3 (2016).
-However, they recomed this one.These are automatically updated and published using GitHub Actions.
+However, they recommend this one.
+These are automatically updated and published using GitHub Actions.
 Note: Google does not monitor or vet these packages.

 ### Installation